Mathematical Sciences, M.S.

 Attendance Requirement for Online Students

 For distance students to succeed in our hybrid distance learning program, it is very important that distance students attend live each lecture during its scheduled time (Central time zone) via the University's online course portal.
-The strength of the online graduate program and students' success depend on the live interaction between students and lecturers.
+The strength of the online graduate program and students' success depends on the live interaction between students and lecturers.

 Test Proctoring Requirements for Online Students